jopaik/jp-aci-demo/README.md

 # jp-aci-demo
-Due to the high cost of having Cisco ACI start fabric $250k+ and Cisco ACI Simulator $10k+(not including the hardware cost) Cisco DevNet has Saas version of Cisco APIC on the Internet.
+Due to the high cost of having Cisco ACI start fabric $250k+ and Cisco ACI Simulator $10k+(not including the hardware cost) Cisco DevNet has generously provided Cisco ACI on the Internet for development purposes.

 https://sandboxapicdc.cisco.com/